amkayondo/test-routes/readme.md

-## Turborepo + NextJS apps + Vercel + Reverse Proxy Starterkit
+## Turborepo + NextJS apps + Vercel Reverse Proxy Starter Kit

-This Turborepo contains 4 NextJS apps - proxy, www, api and route, each responsible for a single route and their subroutes and can be deployed in isolation in Vercel.
+This Turborepo contains 4 NextJS apps - proxy, www, api and route, each responsible for a single route and their subroutes.
+They can be deployed in isolation in Vercel.

 These are the projects and the routes they serve.

-- www - /
+- `www` - /
-- route - /route
+- `route` - /route
-- api - /api
+- `api` - /api
-- proxy - Reverse proxy
+- `proxy` - Reverse proxy

-The proxy is a reverse-proxy responsible for routing the request to the appropriate microservice.
+The proxy is a reverse-proxy responsible for routing the requests to the appropriate microservice.

 The base domain when pointed to this, the routes point to the respective projects.

 <img src='https://raw.githubusercontent.com/sreeramofficial/turborepo-starter/main/idea.png'/>